Passive Radiator Calculator

 3- Passive Radiator Parameters (Optional)

 All the things below are optional.
-If you know input them, it will help the calculator estimate your preferences.
-However, it will provide you all these values in the output whether you input them or not.
+If you know just input them to help the calculator estimate your preferences.
+However, it will provide you with all these values in the output whether you input them or not.
+If know you can enter Passive Radiator:

-- Passive Radiator Diameter: If you have a particular passive radiator in mind, you should specify its diameter.
+• Diameter: If you already have a particular passive radiator in mind, you should specify its diameter.

-- Passive Radiator Compliance: How easily the passive radiator moves (in mm/N or similar units).
+• Compliance: How easily the passive radiator can move (in mm/N or similar units).

 4- Target Tuning Frequency (Optional)

-- Target Frequency (Hz): If you have a specific low-frequency tuning goal, enter it here.
+• Target Frequency (Hz): If you have a specific low-frequency tuning goal, you can enter it here.

-Note: I have tried to explain all the important things above that will help you use the calculator.
-But below the calculator is a comprehensive guide that explains how to input values and how to read output.
+Note: I have tried to explain all the important things above that will help you understand the basic terms and use the calculator.
+But below the calculator is a comprehensive guide that explains how to input values in the calculator and how to read output.
 You should take a look at it for a better understanding of the results.

 Passive Radiator Calculator